vwgert/vwgert.github.io/10_permissions/exercises/standard_file_permissions/99_exercises.md

 ## Task 6
 Change your umask to 0037.
+Touch a file and check if the rights are different.

 ## Task 7